Lion-El/oop_game-v2/README.md

 # OOP Game V2

 The OOP game is a phrase-guessing game based on well-known British phrases.
 The display is populated with placeholder elements that hide a well-known phrase that is randomly generated.
-Guesses are made via the Keyboard or the digital keyboard rendered to the display.
+Guesses are made via the physical or digital keyboard rendered to the display.
 This application was built with object-oriented programming as reflected in the name.

 ## Style Changes